ermshiperete/job-dsl-plugin-wiki/Job-reference.md

 jacocoCodeCoverage()
 ```

-`changeBuildStatus` was introduced in 1.22.
+`changeBuildStatus` was introduced in Jenkins Job DSL 1.22 (and in the [Jacoco Code Coverage plugin](https://wiki.jenkins-ci.org/display/JENKINS/JaCoCo+Plugin) as of 10.0.13).
 If not explicitly set, no value will be written to the XML for older Jacoco plugin users.
 If called with no arguments, it's value will be set to true.

 (Since 1.17)